martavp/pv-textbook/README.md

 1. Clone this repository
 > git clone https://github.com/martavp/pv-textbook
 2. Run `pip install -r requirements.txt` (it is recommended you do this within a virtual environment)
-3. Run `jupyter-book pv-textbook/` to remove any existing builds
+3. Run `jupyter-book clean pv-textbook/` to remove any existing builds
-4. Run `jupyter-book pv-textbook/`
+4. Run `jupyter-book build pv-textbook/`